sophongo/sophdoc/docs/en/admin/kpanda/configmaps-secrets/use-secret.md

 ### Command line operation

-The following is an example of a Pod that mounts a Secret named __mysecret__ via a data volume:
+The following is an example of a Pod that mounts a Secret named __mysecret__ via a volume:

 ```yaml
 apiVersion: v1